RobMil91/PortScanDetection/code/README.md

 # In a Nutshell:
 - Aquire Network Traffic (PCAP File)
-- format to csv ( & adjust Packet attributes)
+- Format to csv ( & adjust Packet attributes)
-- build Maps ( 2-Dimensional Representation of a defined Time Window of Network Traffic)
+- Build maps ( 2-Dimensional Representation of a defined Time Window of Network Traffic)
     - The Maps use axis like Source IP Address and Destination Port to display the Network Traffic
-- Maps are labeled
+- Label Maps
 - Keras ML CNN trains supervised and predicts based on the trained Model
 - The created Histories from the Testing/Training Phase from the ML Model can be plotted (metrics like accuracy, precision, recall are used)